Cray-HPE/docs-csm/operations/security_and_authentication/Updating_the_Liquid-Cooled_EX_Cabinet_Default_Credentials_after_a_CEC_Password_Change.md

     For each Redfish endpoint that is reported use the following to troubleshoot why it is not `DiscoverOK` or `DiscoveryStarted`:
     - If the Redfish endpoint is `DiscoveryStarted`, then that BMC is currently in the process of being inventoried by HSM.
 Wait a few minutes and re-try the bash script above to re-check the current discovery status of the RedfishEndpoints.
     - The hms-discovery cronjob (if enabled) will trigger a discover on BMCs that are not currently in `DiscoverOK` or `DiscoveryStarted` every 3 minutes.
-    - If the Redfish endpoint is `HTTPsGetFailed`, then HSM had issues contacting BMC.
+    - If the Redfish endpoint is `HTTPsGetFailed`, then HSM had issues contacting BMC, then perform the following steps:

-    1. Verify that the BMC xname is resolvable and pingable:
+    1. Verify that the BMC xname is resolvable and pingable.

        > If the BMC is a ChassisBMC, then the `b0` in its xname needs to be removed to get its hostname.
 Otherwise, for NodeBMCs their xnames is their BMC hostname.
 For example, the ChassisBMC has the xname `x1000c0b0`, and its hostname is `x1000c0`.